Route 66 Thru Arizona

 Peach Springs

-The biggest town along this stretch of Route 66 is Peach Springs.
+The largest town along this stretch of Route 66 is Peach Springs.
 It’s the headquarters for the Hualapai Reservation.
-Some people say, this was the town Radiator Springs, in the movie Cars, was modeled after.
-However, many towns make the same claim.
-In reality, the producers of Cars visited many towns along Route 66, including Peach Springs, to get ideas for all the fun things you see in the movie.
+Some say Peach Springs was the inspiration for Radiator Springs in the movie Cars, though several towns along the route also claim the same distinction.
+In truth, the film’s producers toured many locations on Route 66—including Peach Springs—to gather ideas for the charming details featured throughout the movie.

 Peach Springs has a fairly new hotel and resort where road permits for the roads mentioned earlier can be purchased.
-The town also has a collection of more old buildings from the old road’s heyday.
+The town also sports its own collection of old buildings from Route 66’s heyday.

 Truxton